DataFire/Integrations/integrations/generated/azure_authorization_authorization_racalls/README.md

 ### RoleAssignmentProperties
 * RoleAssignmentProperties `object`: Role assignment properties.
-  * canDelegate `boolean`: The delgation flag used for creating a role assignment
+  * canDelegate `boolean`: The delegation flag used for creating a role assignment
   * principalId `string`: The principal ID assigned to the role.
 This maps to the ID inside the Active Directory.
 It can point to a user, service principal, or security group.
   * roleDefinitionId `string`: The role definition ID used in the role assignment.

 ### RoleAssignmentPropertiesWithScope
 * RoleAssignmentPropertiesWithScope `object`: Role assignment properties with scope.
-  * canDelegate `boolean`: The Delegation flag for the roleassignment
+  * canDelegate `boolean`: The Delegation flag for the role assignment
   * principalId `string`: The principal ID.
   * roleDefinitionId `string`: The role definition ID.
   * scope `string`: The role assignment scope.